This QGIS tutorial will give you a blueprint of how to use QGIS 3.

 If you want to drape an orthoimage on top of your elevation model, here are 15 free satellite imagery sources for downloading.

 USGS Earth Explorer is also a great source for both elevation and imagery data.
 Check out our guide for how to download imagery from USGS Earth Explorer.

 - After you have your data, drag and drop it into the map canvas.

 - Click View ▸ New 3D Map View

 - By holding down the middle mouse button, you can tilt your map in 3D.

-- You can adjust the 3D configuration settings like vertical scale, tile resolution.
+- You can adjust the 3D configuration settings like vertical scale and tile resolution.

 By adding your orthoimage to the map canvas, it will drape over your elevation data.
 This gives it a realistic 3D model view like the screenshot below of Ayers Rock.

 QGIS plugins give you extra firepower beyond the traditional processing tools.
-Plugins are one of the main reasons why QGIS 3 is so powerful as a GIS software.
+Plugins are one of the main reasons why QGIS 3 is so powerful as any GIS software.